Glossary

 To saw a piece of lumber along its longitudinal axis.

-This results when the twist in the grain of broken stripe is all in once direction.
+This type of figure occurs when the twist in the grain of broken stripe is all in one direction.

 Rotary Peeling